We Fixed The Performance Review and Broke Feedback

 If you’re in HR or leadership, here’s the cheat sheet:

-2. **Calibrate often.** Performance truths surface when leaders align.
-Use calibrations to spotlight missing or misaligned feedback.
+3. Calibration drives manager coaching.
+Performance truths surface when leaders align.
+Use calibrations to address missing or misaligned prior feedback.

-The future of performance isn’t more ratings.
-It’s more honesty.
-But that can be uncomfortable, and requires forcing function to support that it becomes ingrained.
+The future of performance isn’t more ratings, it’s more honesty.
+But honesty is uncomfortable, and it requires a forcing function to make it stick

 Because the risk now is not that people get stilted feedback.
 It’s that they don’t get the development that matters.